It’s all here!

 - All of the resources I use to continue on my healing journey after the death of my fiancé to cancer are here, too.

-Note: I no longer recommend Airbnb accommodations due to a refusal to add a “green filter” for sustainable listings, recent astronomical increases in fees, and mistreatment of travel bloggers.
+Note: I no longer recommend Airbnb or VRBO accommodations.
+(Blog post explaining my reasons coming soon.)
 I still recommend Airbnb Experiences with local tour guides.
 In fact, it’s one of my recommendations for exploring deeper travel experiences.

 I believe in packing sustainably.
 Meaning I use travel products that are made by sustainable companies who balance profit and planet.